Software-Engineering-I-Group-1/Equation-Deckbuilder-Roguelike/README.md

 will teach students to think critically about how they would go about forming certain numbers.

 ## Team roster:
+Nicholas Johnson
+Senny Lu
+Angel Chikumbirike
+Abhiram Garre
+Orion Golden
+Phyo Naing
+We are all the software developers of this game, and Nicholas came up with the story and art.

 ## Software Requirements Specification: